Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 Work in Progress
 ----------------

 :term:`Particl Project` is an ever-ongoing work in progress.
 Every day, it’s getting better, easier to use, and more accessible.
-Exciting new projects and features emerge to help the :term:`Particl ecosystem <Particl Ecosystem>` thrive constantly.
-So be a part of it–as a customer, vendor, promoter, developer, manager, or any other void you can fill with passion.
+Exciting new projects and features constantly emerge to help the :term:`Particl ecosystem <Particl Ecosystem>` thrive.

+Come be a part of it – as a customer, vendor, promoter, developer, manager, or any other void you can fill with your passion.

 .. admonition:: Action